 With interests so broad and a career so filled with highlights it seems that James Morrison must have done just about everything he could want to do – but not so…

 When asked, “What is there left to do?”
 James’ reply is typically “This is just the warm up!”

-Our Early Bird Tickets are now available and are your last chance to save $100 off the standard 2 Day Conference ticket price and $170 off the standard 4 Day Gold Pass Package price (includes 2 Day Conference plus Pre- and Post-conference workshops).
+Standard priced tickets now available for the 2 Day Conference, the 4 Day Gold Pass Package (includes 2 Day Conference plus Pre- and Post-conference workshops) and individual workshops.

 Discounts available for groups of 3 or more.